 Making Chinese New Year Banners, draw your own good luck messages:

-Writing the numbers in Chinese
+Writing the numbers in Chinese 1 to 10 and counting to 99.

 Some Great Books and Resources for Kids - Learning Chinese and Chinese Writing Symbols